rowanmanning/rowanmanning.com/content/posts/2020-11-16-yeehaw/index.md

 This idea came out of a Slack conversation with [Leaf](https://twitter.com/keirog), I don't remember why or which channel, but for some reason it made sense for two horse emoji to race across the screen which Leaf did by repeatedly editing a message until they reached the finish line.
 It was _gripping_, and while I was watching the two little :horse_racing: step along my Slack window I made a mental note that this joy could be replicated using computers.

 [I got it finished](https://github.com/rowanmanning/yeehaw#readme), which isn't the actual point of this post (though you should definitely go and try it if you use Slack).
-This post mostly explores the process I go through when I'm attempting a fun side project, and what I do to make sure that:
+This post explores the process I go through when I'm attempting a fun side project; I've outlined several tips which have helped to make sure:

-  1. I finish the thing (because otherwise how will I make my friends laugh?)
+  1. I finish the project (because otherwise how will I make my friends laugh?)
   2. I actually enjoy building it (because otherwise why bother?)

 {{< image src="/posts/yeehaw/demo.gif" alt="Four horse racing emoji race across the screen from right to left, reaching the finish line in turn" link="https://github.com/rowanmanning/yeehaw#readme" >}}